How to answer IBM interview questions

 Examples don’t necessarily need to be work-related; you could consider your academic work, as well as anything else you do in your spare time, such as voluntary work, involvement in clubs or societies, travel, hobbies or sporting activities.
 Come up with two or three for each competency.

-IBM’s graduate website has more detail as to what each competency means.
-Also take a look at ‘Gwenyth’s Mind Map’, in which an IBM campus attraction manager outlines how she used her own experiences to land a graduate job at IBM, despite not having an internship or anything similar on her CV.
+Also take a look at the blog entry on ‘Gwenyth’s Mind Map’, in which an IBM campus attraction manager outlines how she used her own experiences to land a graduate job at IBM, despite not having an internship or anything similar on her CV.

 What to expect from an IBM interview

 Here are some examples of previous IBM interview questions for graduate schemes, and how you might approach something like them.
 However, don’t obsess about these and forget to prepare for other potential questions.
 Questions do change from year to year and there’s no guarantee of what will come up.
-See ‘More help from TARGETjobs’, below, for links to other useful advice on site.
+See the links at the end for other useful advice from TARGETjobs.

 Past IBM question: Why do you want to work for IBM?